 Have you ever had a whoopie pie before?
 The name is said to originate from children yelling, “whoopie!” when they found one of these delicious treats in their lunchboxes.
 They are a soft and fluffy cookie with a delicious cream cheese filling.

 I’m a huge fan of fall and a lover of all things pumpkin.
 I think these pumpkin whoopie pies are the perfect fall dessert.
-If you are a pumpkin fan then I’m sure you’ll love these cookies.
+If you are a pumpkin fan then you may also love this Amish pumpkin bread and these Amish pumpkin cookies!

 Jump to: